List of Courses

 A study of the fundamental principles and practices of purchasing, storing, and handling food items and supplies needed in restaurants, hotels, and institutions.
 The student will acquire working knowledge of such concepts as standards, grades, specifications, methods of ordering, requisitions, and the use of production records, proper receiving procedures, storage methods, issuing, and proper temperatures and holding items.
-Spring semesters only.

 FSA 210 Catering and Advanced Culinary Arts (4 credits)

-FSA 217 Fundamentals of Chocolates (1 credit)
+FSA 217 Fundamentals of Chocolates (1 credits)

 This course focuses on the principles and techniques of chocolate tempering and preparing chocolate pralines, truffles, and chocolate-dipped candies utilizing a variety of different chocolates, fillings, and decorating techniques.
 Students will have the opportunity to design and create chocolate showpieces and amenities, using chocolate and various decorating techniques.
 Prerequisite: FSA 103 or advanced culinary or pastry skills.
 Approved uniform required.

-FSA 218 Classical Tortes (1 credit)
+FSA 218 Classic Tortes (1 credits)

-FSA 219 Cake Decorating (1 credit)
+FSA 219 Cake Decorating (1 credits)

 This course focuses on concepts, skills and techniques for advanced cake decorating.
 Topics to be covered are preparing and icing cakes, design techniques, butter cream basics, gum paste sugar flowers, ornaments, inscription, drapery and toppers for cakes.
 In each class session, students will be introduced to a topic and have the opportunity to practice decorating cakes.
 Prerequisite: FSA 103 or advanced culinary or pastry skills.
 Approved uniform required.